Don’t lose sight! Trust your eyes to the best. Dr. Krishnan is Corpus Christi’s only Fellowship Trained Glaucoma specialist.

 Glaucoma is the second-leading cause of blindness in the U.S. (behind macular degeneration), and the second-leading cause of blindness worldwide (behind cataracts).

-The two major categories of glaucoma are open-angle glaucoma (OAG) and narrow angle glaucoma.
+The two major categories of glaucoma are open-angle glaucoma (OAG) and narrow-angle glaucoma.
 The “angle” in both cases refers to the drainage angle inside the eye that controls the outflow of the watery fluid (aqueous) that is continually being produced inside the eye.

-If the aqueous can access the drainage angle, the glaucoma is known as open angle glaucoma.
-If the drainage angle is blocked and the aqueous cannot reach it, the glaucoma is known as narrow angle glaucoma.
+If the aqueous can access the drainage angle, the glaucoma is known as open-angle glaucoma.
+If the drainage angle is blocked and the aqueous cannot reach it, the glaucoma is known as narrow-angle glaucoma.

-Variations of OAG include: primary open angle glaucoma (POAG), normal-tension glaucoma (NTG), pigmentary glaucoma, pseudoexfoliation glaucoma, secondary glaucoma and congenital glaucoma.
+Variations of OAG include primary open-angle glaucoma (POAG), normal-tension glaucoma (NTG), pigmentary glaucoma, pseudoexfoliation glaucoma, secondary glaucoma, and congenital glaucoma.

 During routine eye exams, a tonometer is used to measure your intraocular pressure, or IOP.
 Your eye typically is numbed with eye drops, and a small probe gently rests against your eye’s surface.
-Other tonometers send a puff of air onto your eye’s surface.

 An abnormally high IOP reading indicates a problem with the amount of fluid (aqueous humor) in the eye.
 Either the eye is producing too much fluid, or it’s not draining properly.